emlased/Redbrick_UTHSCSA/README.md

 ## Data Import

+### Data Upload

+### Cloud Storage

+### Uploading Labels
+There are cases where you may want to load a set of labels into RedBrick.
+- Adding model generated pre-labels to decrease labeler workload.
+- Adding model pre-labels to serve as benchmark for a clinical validation study.
+- Adding ground truth labels for part of the dataset to assist with labeler training and assessment.

 ## Labeling Taxonomy
 Taxonomies help organize how you label data in RedBrick AI, ensuring consistency across projects.
 When setting up a taxonomy, you'll define:
 - **Types of Labels**: Examples include Segmentation or Bounding Boxes.